Octachron/codept/README.md

   * `-k`
     ignore most recoverable errors and keep going

-  * `-L <dir>` tells codept to use the cmi files in directory `<dir>` to resolve unknown module names during the analysis.
+  * `-L <dir>` tell codept to use the cmi files in directory `<dir>` to resolve unknown module names during the analysis.

-  * `-no-alias-deps` delays alias dependency up to the use point of the alias.
+  * `-no-alias-deps` delay alias dependency up to the use point of the alias.
     For instance, in the code fragment `module M = A open M` the `A` dependency is recorded only when the module `M` is opened in `open M` not during the definition of the alias.

-   * `-o filename` set the output file for the subsequent mode.
+   * `-o filename` set the output file for the subsequent modes.
 Multiple outputs can be specified for the same invocation of codept.

-   * `-only-ancestors-of modulename` only analyze files which are an ancestor of the module `modulename`.
-Note that the module name is somewhat noramized to avoid some discomfort.
+   * `-only-ancestors-of modulename` only analyze files which are an ancestor of the module `modulename`.Note that the input name is capitalized and extension are removed to avoid some discomfort.

-   * `-transparent-extension-node bool` decides what to do with extension nodes, if `bool` is true, extension node are considered as transparent and analyzed, otherwise they are left alone.
+   * `-transparent-extension-node bool` decide what to do with extension nodes, if `bool` is true, extension node are considered as transparent and analyzed, otherwise they are left alone.
 Note that ocaml built-in extension nodes (i.e. `[%extension_constructor … ]` nodes)  are always analyzed and are not